-Students help plan for future of Oxfordshire during university workshop
+Students help plan future of Oxfordshire during Brookes workshop

 The undergraduates, part of the School of the Built Environment, will be using the Plan as a case study for one of their modules.